 Ann Beach - Born in 1938 in Wolverhampton, actress Ann Beach is a natural singer and was first heard on radio with the BBC Welsh Orchestra.
 She later joined RADA, then went on tour with Frankie Howerd in Hotel Paradiso.
 After joining Joan Littlewood’s Theatre Workshop at the Theatre Royal Stratford East she created the parts of Rosie in Fings Ain’t Wot They Used T’Be and Miss Gilchrist in The Hostage.
 She also created the role of Barbara in Billy Liar and won bit parts in many sitcoms, including Steptoe And Son, The Rag Trade and most notably as Julia McKenzie and Anton Rodgers’ quirky next-door neighbour Sonia Barratt in Fresh Fields.
 She often appeared in children’s shows Rainbow and Jackanory and narrated the Fred Bassett cartoons for the BBC.
 She has been in numerous television series, including Rising Damp and Foyle’s War, and was a memorable Polly Garter in Richard Burton’s 1972 film version of Under Milk Wood.
 Ann married Canadian Francis Coleman and is the mother of actress daughters Lisa Coleman and Charlotte Coleman, who starred in Four Weddings And A Funeral and Oranges Are Not The Only Fruit and died aged only 33 from an asthma attack.

 James Beattie - Starting with just £300, James Beattie opened the Victoria Draper Supply Store on Wolverhampton’s Victoria Street in 1877.
 The shop also provided a home for Beattie’s two assistants.
 The store prospered and by the end of the 19th century it was turning over more than £30,000 a year in sales, with a payroll of forty employees.
 A fire in 1896 destroyed the business but instead of re-building the former premises, James Beattie relocated on the opposite side of Victoria Street street.
 This larger store proved even more successful.
 The range of merchandise expanded and Beattie’s evolved into a department store which by 1914 had come to be the shopping focus for the middle classes of the west of the west Midlands and inhabitants in the adjacent rural area.
 Most of the present Beattie’s building dates from 1929.
 James Beattie remained in control until his death in 1934, when the next generation of Beatties joined the company in the form of the founder’s grandson.
 Despite becoming a public company in 1954, the family maintained control and James became chairman and managing director in 1961, marking the start of a period of growth as branches were opened in Birkenhead, Solihull, Dudley, Sutton Coldfield, Telford and Northampton.
 Beatties staff were not employees but ‘members’and management aimed to run the company ‘by consent, mutual respect and a sense of belonging’.
 The retirement of James in 1987 set the stage for a new period of growth for the company as it renovated its flagship Wolverhampton store at a cost of more than £3 million.
 New stores opened in Burton-Upon-Trent, Worcester, Aylesbury, Huddersfield and Birmingham.
 At the same time, the Wolverhampton site was extended to increase its presence on Victoria Street.
 In 2005, when it had 12 stores, the company was taken over by House of Fraser.
-The Birmingham store closed (a similar House of Fraser store, Rackhams, was nearby) and it was decided that 100 jobs needed to go in Wolverhampton.
-Chris Barnett, who had been general manager for ten years, was required to announce the redundancies to his staff.
-Visibly upset as he delivered the bad news, he was later found dead in his car in the grounds of Chillington Hall, leaving a note which said that he felt ‘very unwanted and pushed out’ at Beatties.
-Some stores in the group have been rebranded under the House of Fraser name but Wolverhampton retains the name of James Beattie, though for some it’s not the magical place it used to be.
+The Birmingham branch closed and some in the group have been rebranded as House of Fraser, though the Wolverhampton store retains the name of James Beattie.
 Wolverhampton City Archives has a huge number of fascinating documents and photographs relating to Beatties from the 1870s to the 21st century.

 Nigel Bennett - An accomplished theatre actor, Nigel Bennett appeared on the British stage for fifteen years before moving to Canada in 1986.
 He starred as the powerful and seductive Lucien LaCroix in the television series Forever Knight and his films include Narrow Margin and Legends of the Fall.
 Nigel has also co-written three fantasy novels.

 Liz Berry - The acclaimed young poet Liz Berry was born and grew up in Sedgley and now lives in Birmingham.
 She inherited her love of literature from her mother, who worked in Wolverhampton libraries, and feels that the charms of her regional accent have either been mocked or ignored.
 ‘I wanted to reclaim the Black Country dialect as something beautiful to be treasured ... it is such a beautiful dialect, full of charm and surprise and wonder, but much maligned.’
 Although there are many narrative or humorous poems which use regional terms to tell stories or relate a piece of local history, Liz wanted to use it in lyric poetry.
-Her outstanding debut collection of poems, Black Country, was published by Chatto & Windus in 2014 and was described in the Guardian as ‘writing of warmth, maturity and intermittent eroticism’.
-Her poems are written in dialect and come complete with translations for unfamiliar words (to non locals) such as cut (canal), donny (hand) and yowm (you are).
-Black Country is a Poetry Book Society recommendation and an Observer Poetry Book of the Month, and has been shortlisted for the Forward Prize for Best First Collection.
+Her outstanding debut collection of poems, Black Country, published by Chatto & Windus in 2014, was described in the Guardian as ‘writing of warmth, maturity and intermittent eroticism’.
+Her poems are written in dialect and come complete with translations for words unfamiliar to non locals, such as cut (canal), donny (hand) and yowm (you are).
+Black Country is a Poetry Book Society recommendation and an Observer Poetry Book of the Month, and was awarded the Forward Prize for Best First Collection 2014.
 ‘Wench, yowm the colour of ower town: concrete, steel, oily rainbow of the cut.’
+Watch video

 Gwen Berryman - Most famous for playing the character Doris Archer in BBC Radio 4’s The Archers from 1951 to 1980, Gwen Berryman was born in Wolverhampton in 1906.
 The only actress ever to play the part, Gwen was sometimes thought to suffer from an identity crisis between herself and the character, though she said, ‘In the studio and on the air I feel, act and think exactly like Mrs Archer, but once outside the BBC I’m Gwen Berryman and as unlike Doris as it’s possible to be.’
 Television appearances included This Is Your Life and she wrote two books: Doris Archer’s Farm Cookery Book and Life and Death of Doris Archer.
 Gwen died in 1983 (three years after Doris) and a blue plaque commemorates her life at the house where she lived at 123 Goldthorn Hill.